CraigBladow/cc41/README.md

 | Option |  Description  |
 | ------ | ------------- |
 | -i or -I | Start CC41 in interactive mode.
-| -l or -L [filename] | Loads a program into memory.
+| -l or -L [filename] | Load a program into memory.
-| -x or -X [filename] | Loads a program into memory and begin running it.
+| -x or -X [filename] | Load a program into memory and begin running it.
-| -r or -R [filename] | Restores entire memory from a file, equivalent to READA command.
+| -r or -R [filename] | Restore entire memory from a file, equivalent to READA command.

 ### Command Line History
 A very nice feature available is the ability to press the up and down arrows to navigate through previous commands issued to CC41.
 In the Windows version of CC41 this feature works with no additional software installation needed.
 For Linux and MacOS a utility called “rlwrap” needs to be installed.
 Once the the utility is installed then launch cc41 as follows: rlwrap ./cc41 .